CSC-326/Course/Practicum/Docker.md

 ![image](https://cloud.githubusercontent.com/assets/742934/12471344/bc02d41e-bfca-11e5-9631-62e485b9851e.png)

+* A docker image contains a set of layers which describe stateful changes to the environment.
+* An image can be based on other base images.
+* A container is an instance of image.
+* Containers are generally *stateless*, that is any change to a container has no effect on its image; however, you can commit a change to a new image.
-**A Docker container only stays alive as long as there is an active process being run in it.**
+* **A docker container only stays alive as long as there is an active process being run in it.**

+We'll explore some of these concepts below.

 ## Part 1: